radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/04-brainwave-grc-certified-environments.md

 ## Java Application Server

 The Java Application Server is Third Party Software not provided with Brainwave Identity GRC.
-Apache Tomcat 9.0 (all Operating Systems) is the only application server supported by Brainwave GRC.
+Apache Tomcat 9.0 (all Operating Systems) is the only application server supported by Identity Analytics.

 ## Web browsers

-Web Browsers are the only web browsers supported by Brainwave GRC are the "long term support" or the "For work" versions.
+Web Browsers are the only web browsers supported by Identity Analytics are the "long term support" or the "For work" versions.
 As such, following you will find the list of the supported web browsers.

 ### Firefox